-There are two main contributions of this work.
-First, we demonstrate that the dynamics of a linear RC can be decoupled into a a number of independent modes while preserving a comparable error to the coupled RC.
-Second, we show that each of these modes can be individually optimized to perform a given task of interest when the decoupled RC is reformulated from the time domain into the frequency domain.
-This reformulation allows the reservoir modes matrix to be significantly reduced, since the number of input frequencies is typically much smaller than the number of time steps.
-We show that the effect of the connectivity of the reservoir on the training and testing error is completely captured by the eigenvalues of the reservoir adjacency matrix, which allows us to formulate an optimization problem in the eigenvalues only.
-Simulations on networks of varying sizes demonstrate that the optimized RC significantly outperforms randomly constructed reservoirs in both the training and testing phases.
-Moreover, comparisons with established reservoir computing benchmarks indicate that the optimized reservoir not only achieves superior performance but also exhibits greater robustness to input complexity, stronger generalization capabilities, and higher efficiency for real-time and resource-constrained applications.
+This work makes two main contributions.
+First, we demonstrate that the dynamics of a linear RC can be decoupled into a number of independent modes in a way that {left} the training error (and the testing error) unchanged.
+Second, we show that each of these modes can be individually optimized for a specific task when the decoupled RC is reformulated from the time domain into the frequency domain.
+This reformulation yields a much smaller {state} matrix, since the number of input frequencies is typically much smaller than the number of time steps.
+In so doing, we show that the effect of the connectivity of the LRC on the training and testing error is completely captured by the eigenvalues of the reservoir adjacency matrix, which allows us to formulate an optimization problem in the eigenvalues only.